Download in Microsoft Word format

 Finally, this work relates a narrative rather more obviously than many later cantatas.
 It paints Christ dying for our sins and then tells how death overpowers us, a situation brought about by our sinfulness.
 Christ, however, has since removed death’s sting and in the battle between life and death, the former has triumphed.
 Christ’s blood on the cross marks our pathway to peace and contentment and now, with the grace of the Saviour, our souls may partake of the true bread of Christ.
 Second-cycle cantatas have a tendency to be somewhat less preoccupied with strict narrative, concentrating more upon the essence or substance of a particular thesis, moral, ideal or religious theme.

 It is, however, interesting to observe that with all this narrative to play with, Bach chose not to employ the obvious device of recitative.
-Perhaps he thought, at the time, that it may have been considered too modern a technique for a conservative, parochial audition panel!
+Perhaps he thought, at the time, that it may have been considered too modern and operatic a technique for a conservative, parochial audition panel!

 Much of this becomes understandable if we think of the Young Turk flexing his musical muscles and making efforts to ensure that his human audience both noticed and appreciated his potential.
 The more mature Bach of later years had no need to flaunt his learning.
 Increasingly, his tone painting and musical expression became more nuanced and less reliant upon the striking individual image; more attuned perhaps, to the subtler ears of the Almighty than to those of mankind.